SIAM-IMA-Cardiff/siam-ima-cardiff.github.io/collections/_board_members/secretary.md

 order: 3
 ---

-I am a second year part-time PhD student in COMSC doing research into entertainment value and combinatorial optimisation, specifically looking at how vote reveal orders can be optimised for entertainment (in other words, I watch Eurovision and complain about the votes).
-I am particularly interested in operational research and multi-objective optimisation.
-I like to play pool and poker (I'm usually up for a game at PGR game nights and pub trips) and also do bouldering and mountain biking in my free time.
+I am a third year part-time PhD student in COMSC doing research into measuring and maximising entertainment value.
+I look at voting problems such as Eurovision and aim to maximise entertainment through combinatorial optimisation.
+I'm currently investigating how scoring rules could be adjusted in competitions such as sports leagues and motorsports to encourage greater competition while reducing the risk of a competitor winning the tournament early.
+I like playing poker and pool, so you might see me at PGR game nights, or at the pub on a Friday evening!